What do they mean when they tell you, “simplicity”?

 Is monolithic simplicity fit for purpose in a modern era?
 With all our fractured media, multiple screens, and liquid timezones?
 Is it fit for purpose for the next Nikes and Apples, operating in their garages, and aiming towards the horizon?

 More importantly, were those brands as “simple” as they ever seemed in our minds' eyes?
-Or did they aggressively grasp the contemporary, falling in love with their time and place, and use the energy of the moment to reveal a facet of themselves?
+Are the brands that stand out to us truly as simple as they appear?
+Or instead, did they aggressively grasp the contemporary, falling in love with their time and place, and use the energy of the moment to reveal a facet of themselves?

 Do you need a logo on a grid that you’ll never use (or, really, understand), or do you need clarity into how you should navigate the atmosphere of the marketplace today and tomorrow without losing your brand’s soul?

-When designers bang on about simplicity, what you need instead is clarity.
+When designers bang on about simplicity, what you should demand, instead, is clarity.

 Being on the edge means being misunderstood.

-In late 2022, the life sciences startup Medable found themselves in a similar position.
-Visionaries in the niche of digital clinical trial platforms, they’d broken through the usual clutter we’d associate with pharma and medical brands.
+In late 2022, the life sciences startup Medable found themselves in a similar conflicting relationship to simplicity.
+As visionaries in the niche of digital clinical trial platforms, they’d broken through the usual clutter we’d associate with pharma and medical brands.
 The look was simple: one font, two colors (and a few tints), a grid, and spacious photography of bare shoulders, dapples of freckles, and expressive gesturing fingers, paired with moody shots of microbes from the petri dish.

 Though incredibly elegant, their brand system was strangling them.
-Thin fonts that demanded heaps of negative space to be successful, but in reality used for dense technical materials.
-Grid systems that worked only in a few specific formats, and photography that had the target audience mistake the brand for either a group of scientists, or a skincare brand.
+Thin fonts that looked gorgeous in highly controlled situations demanded heaps of negative space to be successful.
+In reality, Medable's biggest tool for assuring credibility were dense technical materials.
+As a design system, they had grid systems that worked only in a few specific formats, and photography that had the target audience mistake the brand for a skincare company.

 Strategy that is durable is filled with contradictions: to be impressive but not arrogant, to be an authority who is down to earth.
 To be credible in a deep technical niche, but also at ease in the company of brands like Sonos, Apple, and Rimowa.